Can I Qualify for Disability Benefits with a Cardiovascular Disease?

 Heart conditions are among the leading reasons people apply for disability benefits in the United States.
 The Social Security Administration (SSA) publishes a list of qualifying medical conditions and their requirements.
 This publication is commonly known as the “Blue Book.”
 Under the SSA’s listings, Section 4 focuses on cardiovascular conditions.

-Our Philadelphia disability lawyers at Young, Marr, Mallis & Deane are familiar with the challenges and difficulties facing someone applying for disability benefits.
+Our Philadelphia disability lawyers at Young, Marr, Mallis & Associates are familiar with the challenges and difficulties facing someone applying for disability benefits.
 If you have any questions about your cardiovascular condition or qualifying for Social Security Disability benefits for another disorder, call (215) 515-2954 in Pennsylvania or (609) 557-3081 if you live in New Jersey.

 Cardiovascular Diseases and Disability Benefits in Pennsylvania

 The cardiovascular system is also referred to as the circulatory system.
 Whichever term you prefer, the function of this crucial anatomical system is the same: efficiently pumping substances around your body.

 While the cardiovascular system is primarily associated with blood and the heart, it also circulates lymph, oxygen, and hormones.
 Additionally, the cardiovascular system is responsible for regulating homeostasis and body temperature.

 Cardiovascular disease is often referred to as “heart disease.”
 Also included under this umbrella term are other diseases that impact the cardiovascular system, including your heart and the vast network of arteries, veins, and capillaries.